aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/advanced-settings-and-optimization/saving-barcode-images-different-formats/_index.md

 ---
-title: How to Generate Barcode Images in Different Formats in Java with Aspose.BarCode
+title: How to create code128 barcode images in Java with Aspose.BarCode
 linktitle: Saving Barcode Images to Different Formats
 second_title: Aspose.BarCode Java API
-description: Learn how to generate barcode images in Java using Aspose.BarCode, with a barcode generation Java example that demonstrates saving to JPEG, PNG, GIF and other formats.
+description: Learn how to create code128 barcode images in Java using Aspose.BarCode, a generate barcode java example that demonstrates saving to JPEG, PNG, GIF and other formats.
 weight: 13
-date: 2025-12-04
+date: 2026-02-04
 url: /java/advanced-settings-and-optimization/saving-barcode-images-different-formats/
 ---